noah-nuebling/github-actions-test/markdown.md

 # Acknowledgements

-Mac Mouse Fix wouldn't be the same without these great contributions!
+Andd bug thanks to any one using Mac Mouse Fix / and giving feedback!
+Y'all are what makes this fun / what keeps me going!

+I want to especially thank these people:

-## Dependencies
+### Dependencies

 Mac Mouse Fix was built with the help of this great software